Gregory S. Aldrete: Books

+Research

 Aldrete has conducted research on a type of ancient cloth body armor (sometimes called a linothorax).
 Aldrete is a member of the Phaeton Group, serving as the group's ancient historian, as well as its secretary and treasurer.

 Aldrete's interdisciplinary approach to the study of the ancient world, which he incorporates into his lectures, has earned him fellowships.
 Apart from numerous research trips to Italy, Aldrete has studied Vatican Library manuscripts.

+Educational videos

 He has made six educational video courses with The Great Courses.
 He has contributed detailed courses on Roman history, a study of the general history of the Ancient World with a global perspective, courses on the decisive military battles and military blunders in world history, and a short course on modern movies and TV set in ancient Rome or that use Roman themes.
 He has contributed 6 such courses as of January 2020.

+Awards

 Aldrete has received multiple awards for his teaching, including the Regents Teaching Excellence Award from the University of Wisconsin System Board of Regents in 2015., was named Wisconsin Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education, and was given the 2009 national teaching award for teaching at the collegiate level by the Society for Classical Studies (formerly the American Philological Association).